3030038487tro-creator/Temporal-Land-Cover-Classification-of-Amsterdam-2020-2024-/README.md

   | F1 (urban) | 0.74 |
   | F1 (water) | 0.95 |

-Random Forest offers robust classification performance, particularly for stable land types like water.
-However it tends to merge spectrally distinct urban subclasses that K-means keeps separate.
+Random Forest offers robust classification and superior stability for consistent features like water.
+However, it relies heavily on prior labels and may merge spectrally distinct urban subclasses (e.g., different roofing materials) that K-means clustering successfully keeps separate due to its sensitivity to raw spectral variance.

 ---